 Beaver Bay Beach

 Spend a day lazing in the sand or dipping into the cool waters of Beaver Bay Beach.
 A hotspot for kids and families, this shallow roped-off swimming is often filled with visitors lazing around on tubes and sipping a cold one.
-Hard bottom boats such as canoes and kayaks are prohibited at Beaver Bay Beach.
+Hard-bottomed boats such as canoes and kayaks are prohibited at Beaver Bay Beach.

 You can get to Beaver Bay Beach by walking the Beaver Bay Shoreline Trail from the nearby Whitetail Campground or by road from the Gilmore Campground.
 The beach area has a parking lot with restroom facilities.